JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpImage Classes.md

 ```
 ' ========================================================================================
-' The following example creates an Image object based on a JPEG file.
+' The following example creates a Bitmap object based on a JPEG file.
 The code calls the
 ' RotateFlip method to rotate and flip the image 90 degrees.
 ' ========================================================================================
 SUB Example_RotateFlip (BYVAL hdc AS HDC)